calienowak/WebProgramming/notes/class_outlines.md

 * A powerful idea: update the HTML based on events
 * Example 3: Highlighting paragraphs in an HTML document
 * Example 4: Double Rainbow
-* Even more powerful idea: update the HTML with data from a web server
+* Nex time: even more powerful idea: update the HTML with data from a web server
 * Your next lab
 * Your Assignment 2
 * Semester Group Project
-* Midsemester evals
+* Quiz